lnbits/nostrmesh/README.md

 External devices can connect to any node using the nodes `SSID`, `WiFi password` and then the nodes relay on `127.0.0.1:4545`.

+To share data through the network `tag: r` proposed here https://github.com/nostr-protocol/nips/pull/594, or something similar will used.

 ##### Mapping:
-When a device connects to a node that is not `User-Agent: nostrmesh node`, the node being connected to publishes `NIP-01` event with content simply set as `"content": "map"`, all nodes then publish a `NIP-01` event listing the nodes they are directly connected to
+When a device connects to a node that is not `User-Agent: nostrmesh node`, the node being connected publishes `NIP-01` event with content simply set as `"content": "map"`, all nodes then publish from there clients a `NIP-01` event listing the nodes they are directly connected to
 ```
 {"node-id": <node-id>, "friends": "<node-id>,<node-id>,<node-id>"}
 ```